 As part of that investment, North High Street will be widened to 3 lanes between North Street and Indian Run Drive, which will improve traffic flow and accommodate future development.
 The improvements also include new pedestrian crossings, a median and additional on-street parking.
 Northbound traffic on that stretch of North High Street will be affected for the majority of 2017.

-- Beginning January 30, 2017, North High Street will be restricted to one lane, with only southbound traffic permitted between North Street and Indian Run Drive.
+- North High Street is restricted to one lane, with only southbound traffic permitted between North Street and Indian Run Drive.

 - Northbound and southbound traffic on North High Street will be permitted to turn west onto North Street most of the time.